chris-groves/algorithms/README.md

 The image below shows this represented in a line graph.
 The vertical axis shows the time taken to run the method in seconds and the horizontal axis the length of the array used.

 ![](Timings.png)

+## Writing My Own Algorithms

+This step involves me writing my own algorithms for the following:

+- Shuffling an array

+- Reversing an array

+- Finding dupicates in a list of words

+- Fidning the most frequent words in a list of words

+- Sorting an array of 0s and 1s

+- Sorting an array

+- Fibonacci - create an array of the first x numbers in the fibonacci sequence

+- Create all possible pairings from a list of students

+- Sub-sequence sum - given an array of integers and a target number, find if there exist a sequence of numbers that sum up to the target.